-After a thorough due diligence process, the Board selected Cowan, Great-West Life, Chubb and Cubic Health to partner with ONE-T. Key qualifications included experience with benefits trusts and within the education sector, long-term partnership potential, robust technology, value for the quoted fees and the ability to provide excellent service to our members.
+After a thorough due diligence process, the Board selected Cowan, Canada Life, Chubb and Cubic Health to partner with ONE-T. Key qualifications included experience with benefits trusts and within the education sector, long-term partnership potential, robust technology, value for the quoted fees and the ability to provide excellent service to our members.

 Cowan (plan administrator) – As plan administrator, Cowan is responsible for tasks like collecting and maintaining member information, confirming eligibility (based on trust-established rules) and enrolling eligible members.